Build better futures

 At the same time, we work with governments and the international community to find long-term solutions so refugees can find a place to call home, this can include support to integrate into the country where they have sought refuge, repatriation to their home country (when safe to do so), or resettlement in a third country.

-As we look to the future, UNHCR is also preparing to respond to future humanitarian and protection challenges exacerbated by climate change and working to reduce our own environmental impact.
+As we look to the future, UNHCR is also preparing to be ready for future humanitarian and protection challenges through our work on climate change and innovation initiatives.

 Text and media 7

 When children and young people are forced to flee, they can miss out on years of schooling.
 UNHCR works with governments and partners to help them access quality education and training.
 With almost half of the world’s refugees under 18 years, this is critical to prevent millions of children from falling behind their peers.

 School also offers a stable and safe environment for children who have been through the traumatic experience of displacement and can help protect them from forced recruitment into armed groups or child labour.

 UNHCR works to help people forced to flee earn a living so they can be self-reliant.
 Through safe work, refugees can provide for their families’ basic needs, maintain their dignity and contribute to society, which is what they want.